codebyhema/Quotation-react-frontend/README.md

-# GharWALA Quotation System (Frontend)
+# Quotation Web App (Frontend)

-The **GharWALA Quotation System** is an internal web application built to help the GharWALA interior team quickly create, manage, and print client quotations.
+The Quotation Web App is an internal web application built to create, manage, and print client quotations efficiently.

-This project was developed as part of an internship / startup workflow and was actively used for generating quotations for clients.
+This project was developed as a real-world internal business tool and was actively used for managing quotations in day-to-day operations.
-It was designed specifically for **internal company use**, not for public users, and served as a **functional prototype** for real client operations.
+It is designed for internal use, focusing on usability, structured workflows, and clean printable outputs.
 ---

 ## 🚀 Key Features